skjdghsdjgsdj/babypod-hardware/README.md

 If the test passed, continue on:

+1. Unplug the USB C cable from the Feather.
-1. Plug the battery into the Feather.
+2. Plug the battery into the Feather.
 It will boot up the BabyPod, so be careful as the Feather and other components are now live.
-2. Carefully press together the two 3D printed parts, being sure to align the USB C hole to the Feather.
+3. Carefully press together the two 3D printed parts, being sure to align the USB C hole to the Feather.
-3. Screw them together with the countersunk self-tapping M2 screws.
+4. Screw them together with the countersunk self-tapping M2 screws.
 Be especially careful not to overtighten!
-4. Shove the little bit of transparent 1.75mm filament into the hole next to the USB C connector until it is flush with the outside of the case.
+5. Shove the little bit of transparent 1.75mm filament into the hole next to the USB C connector until it is flush with the outside of the case.
 It acts as a light pipe for the Feather's charge LED.

 ## Troubleshooting